How did you become a NASA citizen scientist?

 What advice would you give to others who might want to volunteer with NASA?

 Just get started!
 No matter your location, education, or interest, there is a citizen science project that will click for you.
-It can also be a great way to engage with family members, your colleagues, and classmates.
+It can also be a great way to engage with family members, colleagues, and classmates.

 Who inspires you?

-I'm inspired by ordinary people who make changes in their lives that bring them more happiness and a greater sense of purposes.
+I'm inspired by ordinary people who make changes in their lives that bring them more happiness and a greater sense of purpose.
 It can be something big or small, but every decision we make for ourselves can either bring us closer to – or farther from – the person we want to be.
 I have huge respect for those who choose to live their lives with purpose.

 What are some fun facts about yourself?

 For someone who lives and works in the wildest regions of our planet, I'm actually a homebody!
 I love cozying up on the couch, ordering Thai food, and binging on Netflix.
 I am an Australian who moved to the United States when I was young.
-I’m now in the process of settling in Scotland, while continuing to work in Antarctica and the Arctic.
+I’m now in the process of settling in Scotland while continuing to work in Antarctica and the Arctic.
 I truly love being a global citizen – with all the complexities that come along with it!